pytorch/pytorch/docs/source/masked.rst

 MaskedTensor serves as an extension to :class:`torch.Tensor` that provides the user with the ability to:

 * use any masked semantics (e.g. variable length tensors, nan* operators, etc.)
-* differentiation between 0 and NaN gradients
+* differentiate between 0 and NaN gradients
 * various sparse applications (see tutorial below)

 "Specified" and "unspecified" have a long history in PyTorch without formal semantics and certainly without